Johann Christoph Gatterer

+Career

-From 1747 he studied theology at Altdorf, where his interest later changed to history.
+From 1747 he studied theology at the University of Altdorf, where his interest later changed to history.
 In 1752 he became a school teacher of history and geography in Nuremberg, and in 1756 gained his professorship in natural history.
 In 1759 he was appointed professor of history at the University of Göttingen, where he remained for the next forty years.

 Gatterer was a pioneer of "universal history", and with fellow Göttingen historian August Ludwig von Schlözer (1735–1809) he was instrumental in developing a modern, hermeneutical approach to history.
 He believed that historical events needed to be systematically arranged by describing their causal relationships, rather than simply providing a chronology of events.
 Gatterer used the phrase nexus rerum universalis to represent "a universal connection of things in the world".

 His focus dealt largely with ancillary disciplines such as genealogy, heraldry, diplomatics, and physical geography, and he treated these subjects from a modern scientific viewpoint.
 Gatterer promoted his ideas on these subjects in the journals Allgemeine historische Bibliothek (1767–1771) and Historisches Journal (1772–1781).
 Since 1954 the "Johann Christoph-Gatterer Medal" is awarded by the Genealogisch-Heraldische Gesellschaft Göttingen (GHGG) for scientific achievements in the field of genealogy and heraldry.

 In 1785 Gatterer estimated that the time span from Creation to the birth of Christ to be 4181 years.